buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

     ... [demo]
     ... recipe = zc.recipe.egg
     ... distribution = demo <0.3
-    ... find_links = %s
+    ... find-links = %s
     ... """ % sample_eggs)

 In this example, we limited ourself to revisions before 0.3.
-We also specified where to find distributions using the find_links option.
+We also specified where to find distributions using the find-links option.

 Let's run the buildout: